 Admire the beauty of the woods as you hike your way through the trails.
 As you start to reach higher altitudes and the peak of the mountain, prepare to be met with spectacular outlooks and breathtaking views.

 We’d love to see your photos from Sugarloaf Mountain!
-Don’t forget to tag us on Instagram or use #MontgomeryMoment.
+Don’t forget to tag us on Instagram @VisitMoCo or use hashtags #VisitMoCo & #MontgomeryMoment.

 Looking for more adventurous ideas?
-Discover these 7 great hikes close to DC or get inspired by the great outdoors in Montgomery County.
+Discover Six Free Things to Do this Spring or get inspired by the great outdoors in Montgomery County.
 We also recommend stopping by a vineyard (or two) after your hike.